 General Data Protection Regulation (GDPR)

-The GDPR comes into effect on 25th May 2018 and is being incorporated into a new Data Protection Bill which is presently (Jan 2018) going through Parliament.
-The new bill will replace the Data Protection Act (1998).
-Much of the original legislation is essentially unchanged, but there have been changes in practice and guidance over the years (for example 'privacy by design' and privacy impact assessments) which are being incorporated into the new legislation along with some new requirements, for example around transparency, consent and a 'right to be forgotten'.
+The GDPR came into effect on 25th May 2018 and has been incorporated into the Data Protection Act (2018) which received Royal Assent on May 23rd, 2018.
+The new bill replaces the Data Protection Act (1998).
+Much of the original legislation is essentially unchanged, but there have been changes in practice and guidance over the years (for example 'privacy by design' and privacy impact assessments) which have been incorporated into the new legislation along with some new requirements, for example around transparency, consent and a 'right to be forgotten'.

-General guidance on some implementation aspects has emerged from the EU Article 29 Working Party and the Information Commissioner's Office.
-Specific guidance for the health and social care sector has been developed by a national working party and the Information Governance Alliance: some of this has been released (see under Information Governance Alliance below); the remainder is expected to be released shortly.
+General guidance on some implementation aspects has been provided by the EU Article 29 Working Party and the Information Commissioner's Office.
+Specific guidance for the health and social care sector has been developed by a national working party and the Information Governance Alliance: some of this has been released (see under Information Governance Alliance below).
+The remainder is expected to be released shortly.